michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 To get started, ensure the following components are installed and configured:

 * Home Assistant sensors.
-Read below for requirements
+Read below for the requirements about HA sensors
-* with the Long-Term Statistics Store (LTSS) integration.
+* Long-Term Statistics Store (LTSS) integration.
 Link: https://github.com/freol35241/ltss
 * TimescaleDB Add-on running in your HA Supervisor environment or as an external service.
 Link: https://github.com/expaso/hassos-addon-timescaledb
 * TimescaleDB Toolkit extension enabled.
 * Periodic Energy sensors are provided by Home Assistant.
 At least hourly ones.
 Power sensors alone can be useful too, including the possibility of calculating energy out of them by TimescaleDB.
 But having energy sensors is more comfortable, and energy measurements provided directly by external devices like SmartMeters or inverters are considered more precise.